 We do not generally sponsor conferences, seminars, functions, individuals, record attempts or fundraisers unless they are directly related to our corporate objectives or local government.

-If you think sponsorship is for you – please read through the gudielines and policy before applying.
+If you think sponsorship is for you – please read through the below guidelines and policy before applying.

-The annual Sponsorship Program opens for applications in March for events and projects in the following financial year.
+The annual Sponsorship Program opens for applications in March for projects and events in the following financial year.
 A report on the assessment of sponsorship proposals goes to Council in April-May each year and Council decides which Sponsorships will be supported for the following financial year/s (subject to the Council budget decision in May/June).

 Apply for Sponsorship

-A proposal may be considered outside the annual application process if there are extenuating circumstances that prevented submission through that process.
+The Out-of-Round Sponsorship is for event only.
+A event proposal may be considered outside the annual application process if there are extenuating circumstances that prevented submission through that process.
 These proposals will be assessed using the same criteria as used in the annual online application process.